mgheffel/VisiumHistologyReconstruction/README.md

-# VisiumHistologyReconstruction
+# VisumHistologyReconstruction
- Quick build attempting to reconstruct 2x2 micron pseudocell gene expression onto a higher resolutino tissue image
+ A quick attemp to project spatial gene expression profiles onto tissue images as if it were a protein immunofluorescence imaging